AztecProtocol/engineering-designs/in-progress/8404-based-fallback.md

 ### Proposing blocks in based mode

 When the based fallback have been activated, a new set of rules starts applying for what is seen as a valid block proposal.
-Namely, because there are no committee to assure availability or correctness of the transactions, we rely on the proposer's claims until the proof arrives.
+Namely, because there are no committee is to assure availability or correctness of the transactions, we rely on the proposer's claims until the proof arrives.
 For this our solution is simple - we require that he provides the proof along with the proposal.

 Note as shown in the diagram below, that the pending (unproven) blocks are pruned from the chain and the bond for epoch 2 is gone.